How To Use a Clamp Meter: Steps and Safety

 Read: GFCI vs. AFCI: Differences and Uses

-Through training in wind energy, robotics and automation, industrial maintenance or electronics, Universal Technical Institute helps students build skills cutting, bending and fitting conduit in lab settings.
+Through training in wind energy, robotics and automation, industrial maintenance, or electronics, Universal Technical Institute’s programs help students build skills in cutting, bending and fitting conduit in lab settings.
 You won’t just read about conduit — you can install it using real tools.

-In a year or less, you can train for entry-level roles in industries that rely on electrical systems every day.130 From routing conduit to troubleshooting circuits, you can practice skills employers expect.
+In a year or less, you can train for entry-level roles in industries that rely on electrical systems every day.
+From routing conduit to troubleshooting circuits, you can practice skills employers expect in entry-level technicians.

 To repair electrical systems, you need to know the right conduit types and uses and be able to install them safely.
 With hands-on training at UTI, you can practice using EMT vs. PVC conduit and flexible metal conduit before stepping out into the real world.